Sleipner A: Location

 Sleipner A is located on the Sleipner East gas field on the North Sea.
 Also six satellite fields–Gungne, Loke, Alpha North, Sigyn, Volve and Volve South–are tied-back to Sleipner A. In addition to its own operations, the platform is used as a remote operation center for the Sleipner B wellhead platform.
 The Sleipner B is operated from the Sleipner A via an umbilical cable.
 In addition, the Sleipner T carbon dioxide treatment platform is linked physically to the Sleipner A platform by a bridge.

 Design

 The platform is designed to accommodate roughly 160 people.
-The platform deck is 60 by 140 m with height of 210 m.
+The platform deck is 60 by 140 m with a height of 210 m.

 The original hull was a gravity base made up of support pilings and concrete ballast chambers from which three or four shafts rise and upon which the deck sits.
 Once fully ballasted, the hull was to sit on the sea floor.
 There were 24 chambers, of which four formed the 'legs' supporting the facility on top in the case of the Sleipner A oil rig.

 The hull was redesigned after the accident and the Sleipner A Platform was successfully completed in June 1993.